What is Remote Device Management (RDM)?

 In terms of remote device management, there are three primary device archetypes requiring management:

-- Mobile Devices: This category of devices not only includes the smartphones we all have in our pockets but also smart tablets or touchpads used in various applications, like check in kiosks or point-of-sale systems.
+- Mobile Devices: This category of devices not only includes the smartphones we all have in our pockets but also smart tablets or touchpads used in various applications, like check-in kiosks or point-of-sale systems.
 From a technical standpoint, these tablets are designed very similarly to mobile devices and therefore have the same device management needs.

 - PCs and/or Laptops: The second most common smart device type needing remote management is the traditional laptop or personal computer (PC).
 These are most often company-owned computers, but organizations will sometimes need light remote management if employees are using personal devices for work.